Is your child hyperactive? Almost every other parent would respond in affirmative.

 Trekking, hiking, rock-climbing, rowing, etc. are great options for your bundle of high-energy.

-These are an engaging options for hyperactive kids as they make them sit in one place and concentrate.
+These are engaging options for hyperactive kids as they make them sit in one place and concentrate.

 Please note: Let’s understand so much, not all active kids are hyperactive.
 Hyperactivity is different.
-Parents need to be cautious.
-Please read about ADHD and hyperactivity.